Mrs. Brown's Boys: Premise

 While a fictional storyline is the basis of each episode, the programme uses a laissez-faire style in which areas beyond the set, including equipment and crew, are sometimes seen and aspects of the show's production are lampooned within the fictional dialogue.
 The show takes a more irregular concept as bloopers such as characters getting lines wrong or corpsing; and set, camera, and prop faults are not edited out of the episodes.

-At the beginning of each episode Agnes Brown breaks the fourth wall, with an introductory monologue.
+At the beginning of most episodes Agnes Brown breaks the fourth wall, with an introductory monologue.
 Each episode ends with Agnes again breaking the fourth wall to say goodbye.
 As the credits roll, the camera pulls out to see the audience and the cast of the entire episode lining up to take a bow.
 The finale (also including some Christmas specials) of every series so far has ended with a music performance by the cast.
 "Who's a Pretty Mammy" ended with a performance of Auld Lang Syne, complete with bagpipes.

-The show also has a number of recurring running gags; examples include Agnes' blissful ignorance of Rory's obvious homosexuality in series 1, Dermot's outlandish costumes and alliterative tongue-twisters in relation to his job as a promoter, and in the festive specials a robotic Christmas tree that typically malfunctions on Agnes with "hilarious" consequences.
+The show also has a number of recurring running gags; examples include Agnes' blissful ignorance of Rory's obvious homosexuality in series 1, Dermot's outlandish costumes and alliterative tongue-twisters in relation to his job as a promoter, and in the festive specials, a Christmas tree that typically malfunctions on Agnes with "hilarious" consequences.